-We've tested 6 Astro headsets so far.
-This brand doesn't make a lot of different products, but make sure their products are well-built, comfortable, and sound well-balanced.
+We've tested eight Astro headsets.
+While this brand was bought out by Logitech in 2017, and they don't make many products, they ensure they're well-built, comfortable, and sound well-balanced.
 These headphones are gaming-oriented and are very popular in the console world.
-When choosing your headset, be careful to pick the right variant for your preferred platform, as most of their products are available for Xbox One, PS4, or PC.
+Pick the right variant for your preferred platform when choosing your headset, as most of their products are available for Xbox One, PS4, or PC.
 Unfortunately, as they have a good reputation as a household name, their products can be very expensive for some.
 Their pads also don't block out much ambient noise, so they're better suited for a quiet gaming environment.

 Overall, Astro headsets are sturdy and reliable.
-They perform well and most people should be more than satisfied with the microphone quality.
-The cups are also very comfortable and you shouldn't feel discomfort when playing games for a few hours.
-However, their products might be a bit more expensive than the competition due to their great reputation.
+They perform well, and most people will be more than satisfied with their microphone quality.
+The cups are also very comfortable, and you won't feel uncomfortable playing games for a few hours.
+Due to their great reputation, their products might be slightly more expensive than those of the competition.

 Astro is a gaming-oriented company that makes a lot of quality products, and their headsets are no exception.
-They have a good reputation across the community thanks to their comfortable design and great sounding microphone, and they sound well-balanced too.
-Their higher-end products are often noticeably better than their entry-level headsets, which are often too expensive when compared to competing brands.
-Nevertheless, Astro makes great gaming headphones and you should find something that suits your needs if you're dead-set on that specific brand.
+They have a good reputation across the community thanks to their comfortable design and great-sounding microphone, and they sound well-balanced.
+Their higher-end products are often noticeably better than their entry-level headsets, which are often too expensive compared to competing brands.
+Nevertheless, Astro makes great gaming headphones, and you'll find something that suits your needs if you're dead set on that specific brand.